jiangzhe/benchshm/README.md

 In case of shared memory, `v2` is identical to `v1`.

+Update on 2022.12.16:

+Inter-process mutex is implemented and used via `--spin-only=false`, it shows if both server and client sides set `--spin-only=false`, latency will increase until microseconds.
+If at lease one side set `--spin-only=true`, the results are similar to original ones.

 ## Conclusion

 Shared memory is faster than both TCP and Unix Socket by one or two orders of magnitude.